ResT V2: Simpler, Faster and Stronger: Introduction

 In this paper, we propose EMSAv2, which explores different upsample strategies adding to EMSA to compensate for the performance degradation caused by the downsampling operation.
-Surprisingly, the ``downsample-upsample'' combination happens to build an independent convolution branch, which can reconstruct the lost information with fewer extra parameters and computation costs.
-Based on EMSAv2, we build general-purpose backbones, ResTv2.
+Surprisingly, the ``downsample-upsample'' combination builds an independent convolution hourglass architecture, which can efficiently capture the local information that is complementary to long-distance dependency with fewer extra parameters and computation costs.
+Besides, EMSAv2 eliminates the multi-head interaction module in EMSA to simply the self-attention structure.
+Based on EMSAv2, we build simpler, faster, and stronger general-purpose backbones, ResTv2.
 In addition, we explore four methods of applying ResTv2 backbones to downstream tasks.
-We found that combining EMSAv2 and window attention may not be that good when the inputs' resolution is high (e.g., $800\times1333$), although it can significantly reduce the theoretical matrix multiply FLOPs.
-Due to the padding in window partition and grouping operation of window attention, the computation density of EMSAv2 will be greatly decreased, causing lower actual inference speed.
+We found that combining EMSAv2 and window attention is not that good when the inputs' resolution is high (e.g., $800\times1333$), although it can significantly reduce the theoretical matrix multiply FLOPs.
+Due to the padding operation in window partition and grouping operation of window attention, the computation density of EMSAv2 will be significantly decreased, causing lower actual inference speed.
 We hope the observations and discussions can challenge some common beliefs and encourage people to rethink the relations between theoretical FLOPs and actual speeds, particularly running on GPUs.

 We evaluate ResTv2 on various vision tasks such as ImageNet classification, object detection/segmentation on COCO, and semantic segmentation on ADE20K.
 Experimental results reveal the potential of ResTv2 as strong backbones.
-For example, our ResTv2-L yields 84.2\% Top-1 accuracy on ImageNet-1k, which is significantly better than Swin-B \cite{DBLP:conf/iccv/LiuL00W0LG21} and ConvNeXt-B \cite{liu2022convnet}, while ResTv2-L has fewer parameters and higher throughput.
+For example, our ResTv2-L yields 84.2\% Top-1 accuracy (with size $224^2$) on ImageNet-1k, which is significantly better than Swin-B \cite{DBLP:conf/iccv/LiuL00W0LG21} (83.5\%) and ConvNeXt-B \cite{liu2022convnet} (83.8\%), while ResTv2-L has fewer parameters (87M vs. 88M vs. 89M) and much higher throughput (415 vs. 278 vs. 292 images/s).